ryersondmp/sa11y-wp/readme.txt

 * Automatically checks content once the page has loaded.
 * Highly customizable.
 Turn off or hide irrelevant checks.
 * 100% free and open source.
-* Available in English, French, Polish, and Ukrainian.
+* Available in English, French, Polish, Ukrainian, and Swedish.

 Visit the [project website](https://sa11y.netlify.app/) to learn more.